LimeSurvey/pjax-es6/README.md

 When the API isn't supported Pjax goes into fallback mode (it just does nothing).

 To see if Pjax is actually supported by your browser, use `Pjax.isSupported()`.

+This version uses Promises, so you either have to use a non IE browser, or depend on a small shim.
+Productive use currently is with this one: https://github.com/stefanpenner/es6-promise

 ## Usage